Business credit policy

 cashier's check or money order.
 Payments can be mailed to:

 Prescott, AZ 86304-8062

 - SRP SurePayTM (a direct-debit payment program) automatically withdraws funds from your designated bank account 21 days after the bill date.

-- Our eChexTM service lets you pay with your bank account online at srpnet.com, over the phone, or at an SRP PayCenter®.
+- Our eChexTM service lets you pay with your bank account online at srpnet.com, through your mobile device, over the phone, or at an SRP PayCenter®.